 Freedom to choose

 From the age of 55, you have the freedom to use your pension money.
-You can take the first 25% tax-free and the rest will count as part of your annual income, taxed at your marginal rate.
+You can take up to 25% tax-free and the rest will count as part of your annual income, taxed at your marginal rate.
 So, what are your options?

 Withdraw all your pension money